 IS STONEHENGE FENCED OFF?

 There is an outer perimeter fence, but once you are through the turnstiles there is a piece of thin rope about 60cm/2feet high which keeps you back from the stones.
 The nearest you get is around 15m/yds away, but the view is still good.
 You won't be looking through a fence at Stonehenge.
 The advantage is that you will still be able to get a good photo of Stonehenge without anybody else in the shot making it look like you are there on your own.
 If you want to see a photo of the stones from behind the 2 foot high rope with no magnification just send us an e-mail and we'll send it to you.
 If you want to go inside Stonehenge see our Special Access tours page

 IS THERE A CAFE OR RESTAURANT AT STONEHENGE?

 If you're arriving by train and you just want to tour Stonehenge, there is a (very expensive!) bus service from Salisbury railway station.
 The buses run every hour in winter and half-hourly in summer.
 The journey to Stonehenge takes 33 minutes and following a huge price hike now costs £15.00 return.
 The combined ticket with entrance to Stonehenge is cheaper.
 Return journeys from Stonehenge leave at 40 minutes past the hour starting at 10.40 am.
 Make sure you know the time of the last bus as it's a long walk!
-If 4 of you are on a tour a taxi will may be cheaper for you - as well as more flexible, quicker, and you can store your luggage in the taxi.
+If 4 of you are on a tour a taxi may be cheaper for you - as well as more flexible, quicker, and you can store your luggage in the taxi.
 Agree the price with the driver before you leave the station.

 If you want to tour in more style then we can recommend luxury transport for you.
 This will take you from the railway station to Stonehenge, give you an hour to tour and return you to the station or Salisbury.
 For further details and to make a booking before you arrive contact us.